yashraj1107/book-review/README.md

 This project is a RESTful API for managing books and their reviews.
 It allows users to register, log in, add books, retrieve book details, search for books, and submit/update/delete reviews for books.

+## 📖 How to Access the API

+For a detailed, step-by-step tutorial on how to interact with the API endpoints (including example requests and responses using tools like Postman or Bruno), please refer to the comprehensive API Manual:

 [**Interactive API Manual: Book Review System**](https://book-review-89829.web.app/)